Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 As the largest town in the area, it also has the widest variety of accommodation.
 You can pick from stunning luxury hotels, boutique apartments, or affordable guesthouses, hostels.
 Como has something for every budget.

-Best places to stay in Como Town:
+Best places to stay in Como Town for first-timers:

 FIND BEST HOTELS IN COMO

 The cobbled streets, historic buildings, and scenic locations lend Bellagio a particularly romantic atmosphere.
 If you are planning a romantic getaway or honeymoon, Bellagio is easily one of the top choices around Lake Como.
-Bellagio is better than Como Town if you want to stay a small quaint village, less nightlife scene but nice restaurants and winebars.

 It is no surprise that Bellagio is one of the most popular and well-known towns around Lake Como.
 It has plenty to offer visitors, from first-class hospitality and entertainment to beautiful sights.
 The shopping situation is nothing to sniff at either.